upstarter/automata/CONTRIBUTING.md

 - Willingness and motivation to learn it all

 ###### Where to get started contributing
 A good place to start is in the [project kanban](https://github.com/upstarter/automata/projects/1).
-Especially those threads labeled 'good first issue', 'testing'.
+ExUnitially those threads labeled 'good first issue', 'testing'.

 Please join the [slack channel](https://join.slack.com/t/automata-project/shared_invite/zt-e4fqrmo4-7ujuZwzXHNCGVrZb1aVZmA) and/or reach out to [ericsteen1@gmail.com](mailto:ericsteen1@gmail.com) if interested!